dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 not all gonna be winners.

-Mitigations like CFI and CET are important to raise the bar for exploitation on existing C and C++ code[^15].
+Mitigations like CFI and CET are important to raise the bar for exploitation on existing C and C++ code.
 The quicker you can enable CFI on a codebase, even if it's functionally bypassable (e.g. with a JIT), the easier it will be to maintain and expand over time.
 It's a marathon, not a sprint.

 If you're working in C++, adopting advanced allocator mitigations like